Lack of strong commitment taking over in NPP – Kufuor laments

 “The way I feel it, I don’t sense the same strong commitment in earlier times, almost like a religion, now.

 “I sense there is too much talk about factionalism.
-If you’re talking about proper democracy, and an inclusive one, you wouldn’t emphasise factions.
-Once the practice of say selecting polling station, organisational committee or constituency or national, it wouldn’t be so divisive and emphasising factions," he explained.
+If you’re talking about proper democracy, and an inclusive one, you wouldn’t emphasize factions.
+Once the practice of say selecting polling station, organizational committee or constituency or national, it wouldn’t be so divisive and emphasizing factions," he explained.

 Former President Kufuor added, “these days, I get the feeling after we’ve gone through the process of selections, there seems to be a rift that seems to be deepening which shouldn’t be the case.”